abhin4v/abhin4v.github.io/drafts/continuation-defunctionalization.md

 toc: right
 ---

 Binary tree is the simplest of tree data structures.
 It is a tree in which each node has at most two children.
 A tree traversal is a process of visiting each node in the tree, exactly once.
 There are [multiple ways of traversing][1] a [binary tree]{.w} in depth-first fashion with each traversal resulting in a different enumeration of the tree elements.
-These tree traversals can be defined as simple recursive functions.
+These tree traversals are defined as simple recursive functions.
 But what if we want to write [Java-style iterators] for them?
-And is there a way to mechanically derive these iterators from the simple traversal functions?
+And is there a way to mechanically derive these iterators from the traversal functions?
 Let's find out.

 <!-- more -->